Tyulyachinsky District: Municipal-territorial structure

-The ethnic composition of the district (according to 2010 census) consists of 13 778 people, out of which Tatars constitute 88%, Russians 11%, and other nationalities – 1%.
+The ethnic composition of the district (according to the 2010 census) consisted of 13 778 people, out of which Tatars constitute 88%, Russians 11%, and other nationalities – 1%.

 Economy

 Industry

-One of the largest industrial enterprises in the region is the Tyulyachinsky butter-dairy plant - a branch of the Vamin-Tatarstan butter plant.
+One of the largest industrial enterprises in the region is the Tyulyachinsky butter-dairy plant, a branch of the Vamin-Tatarstan butter plant.
 Other large commercial entities include the Tyulyachinskaya furniture factory, the carrier Tyulyachiagrokhimservice, the Arsk branch of the road section of the Tatavtodor company, the Tyulyachinskaya regional operational and gas service Saby Gaz and the local brick factory.

 Agriculture

 The district is oriented towards the agricultural industry.
 There are more than 30 economic entities of various forms of ownership, including peasant farms and personal household plots.
 The main areas of production activity are the cultivation of field crops and animal husbandry.
 Large agricultural enterprises in the region include Maksabash, the Alan livestock company, the Vamin-Tyulyachi and Igenche agricultural firms.
 There are also many family farms here.

 In 2020, the manufacturer of plant protection chemicals, the August company, acquired a seed farm with an area of 10 thousand hectares in the region, which allowed the August agricultural bank to approach the areas of the largest agricultural companies in the region.
-At the same time, in the village of Alan, a fodder center with a capacity of 50 m³ of mono-feed per hour was opened and the foundation was laid for the future dairy complex for a thousand heads of cattle, which should be launched in 2021.
+At the same time, in the village of Alan, a fodder center with a capacity of 50 m³ of mono-feed per hour was opened and the foundation was laid for the future dairy complex for a thousand heads of cattle, which was expected to be launched in 2021.